springboardmentor182c-t/waste-zero-full-stack/README.md

+# Unified Backend for Auth and Profile APIs

+This repository contains a unified backend API implementation combining authentication and profile management functionalities for the Waste Zero full stack application.

 This project is a full-stack web application for waste management, including frontend, backend, and admin features.
 Wastezero folder Structure
 ├── frontend/ # Angular project